U-M School of Nursing BSN Program - First-Year Applicants

 To be considered for the traditional BSN program, applicants are highly recommended to have completed the following credits:

-• Four units of English.
+- Four units of English

-• Four units of science (chemistry and biology are required).
+- Four units of Science (chemistry and biology are required)

-• Two units of foreign language.
+- Two units of World Language

-• Additional math and science courses are encouraged.
+- Additional math and science courses are encouraged

-Transfer credit policy for freshmen
+Transfer credit policy for first-year students

-If you have earned transfer credits during dual enrollment, enrollment in an early or middle college program, or through advanced placement or international baccalaureate testing, please review the U-M School of Nursing credit policy for freshmen to learn how your coursework or exam scores may be used to fulfill some credits in the traditional BSN curriculum.
+If you have earned transfer credits during dual enrollment, enrollment in an early or middle college program, or through advanced placement or international baccalaureate testing, please review the U-M School of Nursing credit policy for first-year students to learn how your coursework or exam scores may be used to fulfill some credits in the traditional BSN curriculum.

 The School of Nursing appreciates that our applicants come from a variety of communities, schools and experiences.
 As such, our approach to reviewing applications is an individualized and holistic one.
 The U-M School of Nursing looks for students who show solid academic strength, involvement in extracurricular activities and demonstrate a genuine interest in the field of nursing.